🏛 Sights 🏠 Areas 🍽 Food 🌙 Nightlife 🎭 Events 🌿 Gluten-Free 🚉 Transport 💡 Tips

 Brotquelle — GF Bio-Bakery

-Founded in 2018 in Friedrichshain, this 100% gluten-free organic bakery makes rice-flour sourdough breads, rolls, cakes, and café breakfast.
-Custom cakes and bespoke baking available.
+100% gluten-free organic bakery in Friedrichshain (since 2018).
+Rice-flour sourdough breads, rolls, cakes, and café breakfast.
+Custom celebration cakes to order.
 Open Tue–Fri 9–18h, Sat–Sun 9–16h.
+Zero cross-contamination risk.

 100% GF · Gärtnerstr.
 2, Friedrichshain